 Behavior Modification for Recovery from Alcoholism and drug addiction are primarily brain- and behavior-based psychological disorders that have foundations in neural and biological substrates along with persistent conditioning brought about by repeated behavioral patterns.
 There exists a strong reciprocal relationship between the mind and body of the addict and alcoholic.
-Science has revealed a variety of genetic and environmental factors that contribute to our current understanding of addiction and subsequent prevention and treatment approaches.
+Science has revealed a variety of genetic and environmental factors that contribute to our current understanding of addiction and subsequent prevention and Counseling approaches.
 Furthermore, these developments have helped to shape the current societal views of addiction from a moral failing to a health problem.
-This shift has consequently altered our focus on solutions from punitive measures to therapeutic treatments and preventative education.
+This shift has consequently altered our focus on solutions from punitive measures to therapeutic Counseling and preventative education.

 Although medications can alleviate many of the unpleasant withdrawal symptoms and side effects associated with substance abuse (along with assisting with some of the deeper, often undiagnosed, psychological phenomena that were being ineffectively self-medicated with the substance of abuse, such as depression, bipolar, and anxiety-related disorders), the need for behavioral modification and self-regulation is essential to long-term recovery and overall well-being.